-Sarah has presented solo shows at Topanga Canyon Gallery, Altadena Library Gallery, and Hidden Los Angeles Gallery, and has exhibited around the country in Tangent Gallery, Detroit; San Louis Obispo Museum of Art; Zapow Gallery, Asheville; Sugar Mynt Gallery, FOLD Gallery, bG Gallery, and Fathom Gallery, and was recently featured in Art Muzeo Magazine.
+She has presented solo shows at Topanga Canyon Gallery, Altadena Library Gallery, and Hidden Los Angeles Gallery, and has exhibited around the country in Tangent Gallery, Detroit; San Louis Obispo Museum of Art; Zapow Gallery, Asheville; Krikawa Gallery, Tuscon, AZ; Sugar Mynt Gallery,South Pasadena; FOLD Gallery, Los Angeles; bG Gallery, Santa Monica; and Fathom Gallery, Los Angeles, and was recently featured in Art Muzeo Magazine.